 Each term students who have received a SHINE token are drawn out at assembly to enjoy a special end of term lunch- again the more awards you get the better the chances.

-In Term 3 we have relaunched shine with our wonderful day in week 4 with the new staff video clip soon to hit Youtube!
+In Term 3, 2019 we relaunched shine with our wonderful day in week 4 with the new staff video clip soon to hit Youtube!
 In weeks 6 and 7 teachers were searching for students making good choices in their learning and/or the playground to give shine money.
-On Monday we opened the SHINE store where students could purchase a voucher, which would enable them to take part in a special activity on Tuesday the 3rd of September.
+We opened the SHINE store where students could purchase a voucher, which would enable them to take part in a special activity on Tuesday the 3rd of September, 2019.

 The purpose of the SHINE money and the SHINE store is to support all students in the moment in which they display the appropriate behaviour to acknowledge their choice and encourage them to continue to make that choice into the future, it is also a wonderful opportunity to make concrete for other students the types of attitudes and behaviours that are expected against each letter of our SHINE acronym.

-This term 140 SHINE dollars were given out and the most popular purchase was lunch with Mr Macdonald.
+In term 4, 2019 140 SHINE dollars were given out and the most popular purchase was lunch with Mr Macdonald.

 Another benefit we see with our positive behaviour recognition is a significant reduction in problem behaviours in the playground and classroom.